Eastern Theater Command: 73rd Group Army

-The 73rd Group Army (第七十三集团军) is headquartered in Bantou, Jimei District, Xiamen City, of Fujian Province – directly across the strait from Taiwan.
+The 73rd Group Army (第七十三集团军) is headquartered in Bantou, Jimei District, Xiamen, in Fujian Province – directly across the strait from Taiwan.
 The 73rd Group Army's history begins in 1941 with the Shantung Column of the Shangtung Military Region.
 Undergoing a number of restructures and redesignations throughout the 1940s, eventually to become the 31st Corps.
 Unlike the predecessors of the 71st and 72nd Group Armies (12th and 1st Corps) of the Eastern Theater Command, the 73rd Group Army's predecessor (the 31st Corps) was not selected to deploy in the early 1950s Korean War and remained in Fujian Province to defend the Chinese mainland against a potential US-Taiwan invasion.
 Later in 1958, the 31st Corps took part in the artillery bombardment of the Republic of China's Kinmen (Quemoy) and Matsu Islands precipitating the Second Taiwan Strait Crisis.
 As the 12th Corps and 1st Corps were reorganized and redesignated as the 71st and 72nd Army Groups in China's 2015–2017 military reforms, the 31st Corps became the 73rd Army Group.
 As one of two group armies in the Eastern Theater Command with amphibious combined-arms brigades, the 73rd Group has been prominently featured by Chinese media conducting amphibious landing drills in Fujian Province demonstrating its capability to take part in the use of force against Taiwan.
 The 73rd Group Army is understood to consists of the below units.